iamcoolcat/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is C programming language
+This is C programing language